-All sites were well below the hardness-modified trigger values (HMTV) of 0.0072mg/L for very hard water and 0.0126mg/L for extremely hard water, except Yalliawirra (BRN25) on the October sampling occasion with a concentration of 0.016mg/L, which exceeds the HMTV(Figure 21).
+All sites were well below the hardness-modified trigger values (HMTV) of 0.0072mg/L for very hard water and 0.0126mg/L for extremely hard watermost (0.001mg/L), except Yalliawirra (BRN25) on the October sampling occasion with a concentration of 0.016mg/L, which exceeds the HMTV(Figure 21).
 Yalliawirra also exceeded the ANZECC trigger value of 0.0014mg/L for freshwater.